Wish and If only

 Well to answer your questions, English can be easy and today you do have someone to explain it in an easy way.

-At Central school of English, Dublin, we care about our students progress and always try to help them with their questions and struggles.
+At Central School of English, Dublin, we care about our students progress and always try to help them with their questions and struggles.

 If you are having trouble with ‘wish’ and ‘If only’, you have come to the right place.